 This involves looking into competitor products and comparing their current features.
 This type of research helps UX designers understand industry standards and identify opportunities to stand out.

 Not only do UX designers want to know who their users are, but designers want to dive deeper into their needs, fears, motivations, and behaviour.
-It has become very apparent through studies that what people say they will do and what people actually do are very different.
+It has become very apparent through studies that what people say they will do and what people do are very different.

 - Attitudinal methods include surveys, focus groups, interviews, customer feedback and card sorting.